apache/doris/docs/en/administrator-guide/load-data/broker-load-manual.md

 		Note: The average user's environment may not reach the speed of 10M/s, so it is recommended that more than 500G files be split and imported.

 		```

+### Job Scheduling

+The system limits the number of Broker Load jobs running in a cluster to prevent too many Load jobs from running at the same time.

+First, the configuration parameter of FE: `desired_max_waiting_jobs` will limit the number of Broker Load jobs that are pending or running (the job status is PENDING or LOADING) in a cluster.
+The default is 100.
+If this threshold is exceeded, the newly submitted job will be rejected directly.

+A Broker Load job will be divided into pending task and loading task phases.
+Among them, the pending task is responsible for obtaining the information of the imported file, and the loading task will be sent to BE to perform specific import tasks.

+The configuration parameter `async_pending_load_task_pool_size` of FE is used to limit the number of pending tasks running at the same time.
+It is also equivalent to controlling the number of import tasks that are actually running.
+This parameter defaults to 10.
+In other words, assuming that the user submits 100 Load jobs, only 10 jobs will enter the LOADING state and start execution, while other jobs are in the PENDING waiting state.

+The FE configuration parameter `async_loading_load_task_pool_size` is used to limit the number of loading tasks that run at the same time.
+A Broker Load job will have 1 pending task and multiple loading tasks (equal to the number of DATA INFILE clauses in the LOAD statement).
+So `async_loading_load_task_pool_size` should be greater than or equal to `async_pending_load_task_pool_size`.

+Because the work of pending tasks is relatively lightweight (for example, just accessing hdfs to obtain file information), `async_pending_load_task_pool_size` does not need to be large, and the default 10 is usually sufficient.
+And `async_loading_load_task_pool_size` is really used to limit the import tasks that can be run at the same time.
+It can be adjusted appropriately according to the cluster size.

 ### Performance analysis